syncfusion-content/ej2-react-docs/ej2-react/treeview/how-to/customize-the-tree-nodes-based-on-levels.md

 ---
 layout: post
-title: Customize the tree nodes based on levels in React Treeview component | Syncfusion
+title: Customize the tree nodes in React Treeview component | Syncfusion
 description: Learn here all about Customize the tree nodes based on levels in Syncfusion React Treeview component of Syncfusion Essential JS 2 and more.
 control: Customize the tree nodes based on levels
 platform: ej2-react